two-torial/two-torial/docs/index.md

     But we're only humans, we make mistakes, and therefore:

-    - Please **use a certain degree of caution** while manipulating your game files and **make backups**.
+    - Please **use a certain degree of caution** while manipulating your game files and **make backups**
-    - Don't tamper with things if you don't know what you're doing.
+    - Don't tamper with things if you don't know what you're doing

     If you can do that, these guides will probably be of use to you.
     If not, **don't tell us we didn't warn you!**